perun-network/perun-eth-demo/README.md

 The updated balance will immediately be printed in both terminals, but no transaction will be visible on-chain.

-You may always check the current status with command `info`.
+You may always check the current status with command `info` and the asset you want to see the funds for, e.g., `info peruntoken`.

 You can also run a performance benchmark with command
 ```